Code-Institute-Submissions/TheMonkees-9/README.md

 By Giovanni Roberto Franzan

 In this project, I tried to have some fun with creating original features that I thought could work well with the overall vibe of the website and its users.
 I did a little bit of research into the target audience which gave me some inspiration and guidance for the creation of these features.
 I hope the website gives somewhat of a nostalgic but also fun vibe to its users.

 UX
 User stories:
-As an older fan of the Monkees, I’d like to re-listen to their greatest hits so that my mind may travel back to those days As a soon-to-be wife/husband , I’d like to try and book the Monkees to play at my wedding ceremony To me, designing a website for a band, that probably has a fanbase which is on average older than me, required me to do some “out of the box” thinking.
+-> As an older fan of the Monkees, I’d like to re-listen to their greatest hits so that my mind may travel back to those days -> As a soon-to-be wife/husband , I’d like to try and book the Monkees to play at my wedding ceremony

+To me, designing a website for a band, that probably has a fanbase which is on average older than me, required me to do some “out of the box” thinking.
 The main question I had in my mind was, what would these users want?

-**I’m writing this README.md file just a few short days after Peter Tork’s tragic passing, which resulted in a downpour of comments in the Monkees’ Youtube videos and social media.
+**I’m writing this README file just a few short days after Peter Tork’s tragic passing, which resulted in a downpour of comments in the Monkees’ Youtube videos and social media.

-Todd bob5 days ago
+Todd bob 5 days ago
 This was back when life was good.....
 RIP PETER TORK.﻿

-Noel K5 days ago
+Noel K 5 days ago
 We were all young once and the lucky few remain young forever in our hearts.
 R.I.P.
 Peter Tork and thank you for the happy music memories.﻿

-Se7enwonders5 days ago
+Se7enwonders 5 days ago
 Rest In Peace Peter.
 Yet another part of my childhood gone.
 But the music will live forever.

-Journeyman2 years ago (edited)
+Journeyman 2 years ago (edited)
 God please take me back to this time of my childhood magical days!
 :)﻿

-Bruce M.5 days ago (edited)
+Bruce M. 5 days ago (edited)
 By By Peter you now join Davy, R.I.P. both of you.
 I watched the show every week when I was a youngster and still enjoy their music.﻿